szepeviktor/hosting-check/README.md

 ## Installation

 1. download: `git clone https://github.com/szepeviktor/hosting-check.git && cd hosting-check`
-1. perms:    `chmod +x hosting-check.sh generate-rc.sh`
-1. install:  lftp (curl is not a full featured fallback)
+1. install:  lftp (curl is not a full-featured fallback)
 1. settings: `./generate-rc.sh` will question you
-1. db vars:  you can have a WordPress installation
+1. db vars:  you can have a WordPress installation (wp-config.php will be read)
 1. start:    `./hosting-check.sh`

 ### Cygwin

-On Cygwin use [apt-cyg](https://github.com/transcode-open/apt-cyg) and install ncurses beside lftp, bind-utils and whois.
+On Cygwin use [apt-cyg](https://github.com/transcode-open/apt-cyg) and install lftp beside ncurses, wget, bind-utils, util-linux and whois.

-`apt-cyg install ncurses lftp bind-utils whois`
+`apt-cyg install ncurses wget lftp bind-utils util-linux whois`

+To clone this GitHub repo you need

+`apt-cyg git libcurl4`

 ## Stress tests